wftutorials/laravel-tutorial2/Tutorial.md

 @section('title',"My Users")
 ```

-So our title should display **My Users**.
+So our title should display `My Users`.
 Let's see the results below.

 [title_in_layout.png]

 # Control Structures

-Let's try working with some conditionals.
-We will pass some data and display content based on where it exits
+Let's try working with some control structures.
+We will pass some data and display content based on whether it exists or not.
-or not.

-Let's modify our `UsersController.php`.
-We update the `show` function like below
+Let's modify our `UsersController.php` to do this.
+We first update the `show` function as shown below

 ```php
 public function show(){